SE-Stuttgart/riot/documentation/scenario/scenario.md

 	}

 ### Defining the attributes
 The next step is to define all of the attributes of the thing.
-There are to possible types of attributes, which are **de.uni_stuttgart.riot.thing.WritableProperty** and **de.uni_stuttgart.riot.thing.Property**.
-WritableProperties could be  changed directly through the generic UI (Web and Android).
-Properties could be changed only internally though the thing implementation, but may be changed indirectly through actions.
+There are two possible types of attributes, which are **de.uni_stuttgart.riot.thing.WritableProperty** and **de.uni_stuttgart.riot.thing.Property**.
+WritableProperties can be changed directly through the generic UI (Web and Android).
+Properties can be changed only internally through the thing implementation, but may be changed indirectly through actions.

     private final WritableProperty<Double> volume = newWritableProperty("volume", Double.class, 0, UIHint.fractionalSlider(0.0, 100.0));